demidenko05/beige-accandr/README.txt

 * Tracking payments for sales/purchases in national and foreign currencies.
 * Payroll - automatic calculation of the taxes using withholding tax tables.
 * Production - automatic calculation of the cost of a product from used materials, direct labor cost and other costs.
-* Inventory - two dimensional (warehouse, place) registration, moving items inside warehouse, etc.
+* Inventory - three dimensional (warehouse, place, unit of measurement) registration, moving items inside warehouse, etc.
 * Multi-databases (organizations).
 * Embedded Web-Store.
-Pricing - multicurrency, price depends on buyer's category, exporting price list to CSV.
+Pricing - multicurrency, price depends on buyer's category, exporting price list into CSV.
 * There is Beigesoft™ EIS version for MS Windows/Mac/*Nix and SQLite database, so you can work with the same database anywhere.

 You can check its functionality without installation by reading the articles (see above).